LM TLN - 22 SQ

 Choose recommended products

-Advantages and disadvantages of neodymium magnets NdFeB.
+Advantages as well as disadvantages of neodymium magnets NdFeB.

-In addition to immense strength, neodymium magnets have the following advantages:
+Apart from immense strength, neodymium magnets have the following advantages:

-- They do not lose their strength (of the magnet).
-After approximately 10 years, their strength decreases by only ~1% (theoretically),
+- They do not lose strength over time.
+After 10 years, their power decreases by only ~1% (theoretically),

-- They are extremely resistant to demagnetization by external magnetic field,
+- They are highly resistant to demagnetization by external magnetic sources,

 - By applying a shiny coating of nickel, gold, or silver, the element gains an aesthetic appearance,

-- They have very high magnetic induction on the surface of the magnet,
+- They exhibit extremely high magnetic induction on the surface of the magnet,

-- The ability for precise shaping or customization to specific needs – neodymium magnets can be produced in a wide range of shapes and sizes, which amplifies their universality in usage.
+- The ability for precise shaping and customization to specific needs – neodymium magnets can be produced in various forms and dimensions, which expands the range of their possible uses.

 Disadvantages of neodymium magnets:

-- They can break when subjected to a powerful impact.
-If the magnets are exposed to impacts, we recommend using magnets in a metal holder.
-The steel housing in the form of a holder protects the magnet from impacts and at the same time increases its overall strength,
+- They can break as they are fragile when subjected to a strong impact.
+If the magnets are exposed to impacts, it is suggested using magnets in a protective case.
+The steel housing in the form of a holder protects the magnet from impacts and also increases its overall strength,

 - They rust in a humid environment.
 For outdoor use, we recommend using waterproof magnets, such as those made of rubber or plastic,